maximilionus/interform/docs/guide_installation.rst

 About Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-``configurio`` module comes with support for various languages parsers.
+``interform`` module comes with support for various languages parsers.
 Yet, not all of this parsers are natively available in python.
-By default, ``configurio`` will not install any external packages, so if your language is not in :ref:`general-supported-langs` -> **Native Support**, you will have to specify the installation mode for ``configurio`` with this command:
+By default, ``interform`` will not install any external packages, so if your language is not in :ref:`general-supported-langs` -> **Native Support**, you will have to specify the installation mode for ``interform`` with this command:

 .. code-block:: bash

-    pip install configurio[mode]
+    pip install interform[mode]

 Where ``mode`` is one of the listed in `Installation Modes`_ options: